 The research team visited the district four times over the course of the school year.
 The third visit had to be rescheduled twice, as the district was closed for inclement weather.
-The following table represents the number of observations conducted at middle schools by grade and the number of teachers, students, and instructional aids that were present in the classroom during the observations.
+The following table represents the number of observations conducted in the fall and spring by grade, and the number of teachers, students, and instructional aids that were present in the classroom during the observations.
 All averages were rounded to the nearest digit.

-Observation Visits by Grade
+Table 4Observation Visits by Semester and Grade